haris-dajic/Rent-a-carAPI/README.md

 ```
 ## API routes

-  All API routes are stored in json files in Postman routes folder
+  All API routes are stored in json files in Postman routes folder.
-  Import that files and check API throught Postman
+  Import that files and check API through Postman.

 ## Tests